Electro Assassin: History

 Electro Assassin was founded out of London in 1990 by Kevin Gould as an outlet for his solo compositions.
 Gould had previously performed in Johnson Engineering Co.
-Electro Assassin released Jamming the Voice of the Universe in 1992 by Hyperium Records and Concrete Productions.
+Gould joined with Ian Taylor and released Jamming the Voice of the Universe in 1992 by Hyperium Records and Concrete Productions.
 The second album was released in 1993 by Hyperium and titled Bioculture and represented vocalist Ian Taylor's final release with the band.

-The band's third album, titled The Divine Invasion, was released in 1995 by Synthetic Symphony and Cyber-Tec Records.
+The band's third album, titled The Divine Invasion, was released in 1995 by Synthetic Symphony and Cyber-Tec Records and introduced Richard McKinley as the band's new vocalist.
 In September of that year the album was reissued in the United States by Fifth Colvmn Records.

+Kevin Gould now releases material under Nexus Project via Rebel Scum Productions on Bandcamp.